 Academically sound students may elect to take Dual Credit courses through Shelton State Community College or University of Alabama Early College.
 Students must register directly with the desired school.
 Families who choose for their students to pursue an atypical course of study by taking Dual Credit courses will pay tuition as determined by the institution.
-Students may enroll in only one of two Dual Credit Programs at a time:
+Students may enroll in only one of the Dual Credit Programs at a time:

-Shelton State Dual Credit on Campus
+Shelton State Dual Credit

-- 1. Dual Credit on Campus is offered through Shelton State Dual Credit Program.
-Students will register for courses through Shelton State, but they will take these courses on campus under the instruction of an ACA faculty member who has been approved as an adjunct professor through Shelton State. - 2.
-These courses are available to students: - a.
-Who have completed 9th grade. - b.
-Who have a 3.0 GPA or higher. - c.
-Who have completed the Shelton State student application and Dual Credit application by all deadlines. - d.
-Who have completed the ACA Dual Credit Application. - 3.
-Regarding ACA Dual Credit on Campus, students will: - a.
-Be expected to work at the academic level required by a collegelevel course. - b.
-Be able to enroll in as many dual credit courses as (1) are offered on campus; and (2) fit into the student's schedule and course goals. - c.
-Receive the highest GPA weight for course completion (0.25): - i.
-A = 5.0 GPA Points | B = 3.75 GPA Points
+- Dual Credit is offered through Shelton State.
+Students will register for courses through Shelton State and some of them will be taught on ACA campus under the instruction of an ACA faculty member who has been approved as an adjunct professor through Shelton State.
+All other courses will be taken online. - 2.
+These courses are available to students that: - a.
+Who have completed 10th grade. - b.
+Who have a 3.0 GPA or higher and at least a 3.0 GPA in the subject area of the class they will be taking with teacher approval in that subject area. - c.
+A minimum ACT composite score of 21 to take Dual Credit classes. - d.
+Who have completed the Shelton State student application and Dual Credit application by all deadlines. - e.
+Who have completed the ACA Dual Credit Application. by the Guidance Counselor. - f.
+Per Shelton policy, first time Dual Credit students are only allowed to take one course. - g.
+Per Shelton policy, returning students are allowed to take ONLY two courses per semester. - 3.
+Regarding Dual Credit courses, students will: - Be expected to work at the academic level required by a college-level course. - b.
+Receive the highest GPA weight for course completion (0.25): A = 5.0 GPA Points | B = 3.75 GPA Points